David25E/FINAL30/Diary.md

 It worked with about a 12cm difference of the actual distance, so I add 12cm to the range if it is over 100cm to eliminate the constant.

 Overall, I learned a significant amount and gained a tremendous amount of interest in programming and electronics.
-I extremely enjoyed this project and will definitely continute improvng and adding to it during the summer.
+I extremely enjoyed this project and will definitely continue improve to upon it during the summer.
 Thank You, Mr. Lam.